garisinghal/Assignment_NumberToText/README.md

 #
 *Assemble the code*
-1. Download All Folders from GitHub and Place them on your Desktop under one folder
+1. Download All Folders from GitHub using "Download Zip" option and extract
 2. Click on ".sln" file and load the solution in Visual Studio
 3. Go to web.config under \TestAssignment folder
 4. Update "urlPath" key to your local path and save the changes